LL08-MathematicalModelling-dowell/100114-Message-Analysis/README.md

 1. **Web Interface:**

-   - Visit our web application [here](https://100093.pythonanywhere.com/) to upload an image and analyze the text.
+   - Visit our web application [here](https://100093.pythonanywhere.com/) to upload an image or write/paste paragraph and analyze the text.

 2. **API Usage:**